Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Introduction

 To amortize annotation costs across datasets, we distill General Scales using a lightweight Graph Neural Network (GNN) predictor trained on a small auxiliary dataset with ground-truth GPT-4o annotations.
 This predictor leverages frozen embeddings from a pre-trained, open-source LLM and requires only a single forward pass for scales prediction per benchmark instance, dramatically reducing upfront annotation costs.
 We term this approach \textsc{Scales++ Lite}.

 Our item-centric approach successfully addresses the limitations of prior work while maintaining competitive performance.
 Empirically, we demonstrate that \textsc{Scales++} reduces the upfront selection cost by over 18X while achieving high predictive fidelity.
-On the Open LLM Leaderboard, using just a 0.5\% data subset, we predict full benchmark scores with a 2.9\% mean absolute error; Our \textsc{Scales++ Lite} annotates the entire in under 20 minutes, while outperforming expensive IRT baselines that require 16x more LLM calls by 0.2\% MAE at 0.5\% of evaluation data.
+On the Open LLM Leaderboard, using just a 0.25\% data subset, we predict full benchmark scores with a 3.2\% mean absolute error; Our \textsc{Scales++ Lite} annotates the entire leaderboard in under 20 minutes, while outperforming expensive IRT baselines that require 300x more LLM calls for subsets of 0.5\% and 1.0\% of the evaluation data.
 We make three main contributions:

-\begin{itemize} \item We introduce a new item-centric paradigm for benchmark subset selection that overcomes the high costs and cold-start limitations of existing model-centric methods. \item We present \textsc{Scales++}, a novel method that creates interpretable embeddings based on the cognitive demands of task items, moving beyond a reliance on model failure patterns.
-We also amortized annotations via our GNN predictor, allowing us to reduce per-item annotation costs for new datasets. \item We show on the Open LLM Leaderboard’s six tasks that \textsc{Scales++} matches or surpasses model-centric baselines while cutting up-front costs by an order of magnitude. \end{itemize}
+\textbf{Contributions:}\\ \ding{172} We introduce a new \emph{item-centric paradigm} for benchmark subset selection that decouples selection from historical performance, thereby overcoming the high upfront costs and cold-start limitations of existing model-centric methods.

+\ding{173} We present \textsc{Scales++}, a novel item-centric method that creates interpretable embeddings based on the cognitive demands of task items, moving beyond a reliance on model failure patterns.
+We further introduce \textsc{Scales++ Lite}, a GNN-based predictor that allowing us to reduce per-item annotation costs for new datasets.

+\ding{174} We show on the Open LLM Leaderboard’s six tasks and Humanity's Last Exam that the Scales variants match or surpass model-centric baselines while cutting up-front costs by over 18x, enabling cold-start evaluation without historical item-level logs and cost-effective re-evaluation during model development cycles.

-For each benchmark in the Open LLM Leaderboard, we release our annotations as well as the selected subsets of the benchmark to be used for efficient benchmarking.
+\ding{175} We release a \textsc{tinyHLE} subset of the Humanity's Last Exam benchmark to be used for efficient benchmarking, along with our embedding annotations.